ashwinp15/audio-directory/README.md

+## Overview
+This is a graphql API for a server to store short audio bits called ``noobles``.
+It was a hiring challenge which I had a lot of fun developing and learned a lot from. <br>
+As of now there is only the API implementation which can be tested using the instructions given below.
+Shortly, I am also planning to adding a frontend to this project.

 ## Requisites
 You need to have the Altair GraphQL client which provides very easy to use and feature rich client (in this case, easy file uploads). <br>